ianfab/understanding-chess-variants/README.md

 First experiments are at https://github.com/ianfab/chess-metrics.

 ## Endgames
 Endgame knowledge should ideally be crafted using tablebases.
-In lack thereof a first step can be to do a frequency analysis of occuring material distributions in high-level engine self-play games, as well as to collect the WLD statistics for eahc endgame in the generated data.
+In lack thereof a first step can be to do a frequency analysis of occuring material distributions in high-level engine self-play games, as well as to collect the WLD statistics for each endgame in the generated data.
+This can also include the identification of sufficient/insufficient mating material.

 See https://github.com/ianfab/chess-variant-stats.